hanami/guides/content/v2.1/assets/overview.md

 ### Slices

 Slices can have their own independent assets.
-These live in an `assets/` directory within the slice, and will be compiled to a dedicated slice directory under `public/assets/`.
+These live in an `assets/` directory within the slice, and will be compiled to a dedicated slice directory under `public/assets/` (underscored to prevent collisions with your own asset files).

 Here's the structure for assets in a newly generated "admin" slice: